 Plan description - The City has elected to participate in the County Employee Retirement System (CERS) pursuant to KRS 78.530 administered by the Board of Trustees of the Kentucky Retirement Systems (KRS).
 This is a cost sharing multiple-employer defined benefit pension plan, which covers all eligible full-time employees.
-A stand-alone financial report can be obtained by going to the Kentucky Retirement System website.
+A stand-alone financial report can be obtained by going to the Kentucky Retirement System website at https://kyret.ky.gov.